joisgori/joisgori/README.md

 ### Hi there 👋

-Hello there, my name is Josué and I'm working hard to be a great Python developer, right know I'm working some private web projects with flask framework!
+Hello there, my name is Josué and I'm working hard to be a great Python developer, right know I'm working on some private web projects with flask framework!

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=joisgori)](https://github.com/anuraghazra/github-readme-stats)